About Austin Bay

 To date, Bay has co-authored five non-fiction books with James F. Dunnigan, three novels, and one pamphlet (Embrace the Suck) on language and military lingo.
 Listen to an NPR interview about this “milspeak” pamphlet and read a selection of definitions.

-James F. Dunnigan and published by Paladin Press in 2008, is an assessment of current and potential armed conflicts.
-Since 1985, Bay and Dunnigan’s …Guide to Warseries has given readers a sage and succinct overview of world affairs.
+The …Guide to Warseries, co-authored with James F. Dunnigan and published by Paladin Press, is an assessment of current and potential armed conflicts.
+Since 1985, Bay and Dunnigan’s .
 Dunnigan and Bay not only include background on countries around the world and the political and renegade factions present in those countries, but also provide analysis of those factions and projections (common in war gaming) for what may occur in the near and far future.
 Several of their earlier editions’ predictions have been fulfilled.
+The 4th and most recent edition was published in 2008.

 Bay has written for various newspapers and magazines since the 1980s.
 In the early 1990s, he was a guest columnist with The Houston Chronicle; then, he wrote a military issues and foreign affairs column for San Antonio Express-News.
 Creator’s syndicated his weekly column in 2000.
-Focusing on international issues–especially security and defense issues–a number of newspapers and websites subscribe to his syndicated column.
-If your local newspaper does not subscribe and you wish to read the column, you may access it at StrategyPage.com.
+His weekly syndicated column focuses on international issues–especially security and defense issues.
+If your local newspaper does not subscribe and you wish to read the column, you can read it online.

 Periodically, Bay authors and co-authors articles for the Wall Street Journal, Weekly Standard, New Criterion, and The American Spectator.
 He has also has appeared as a guest analyst on Fox News, MSNBC, CNBC, CNN, C-SPAN, and ABC News Nightline.
 For eight years (1998-2006), he was a commentator on National Public Radio’s “Morning Edition.”

 Bay is currently involved in various radio and internet programming.
-This includes a 5 to 10 minute weekly review at 6:45 a.m. for Austin KLBJ Radio’s Morning Show; “Strategy Talk,” a 25 minute podcast with James F. Dunnigan which airs twice a month at StrategyPage.com; as well as various broadcasts for Pajamas TV.
-Selections can be found in the Multimedia section and through the programs’ sites.
+This includes a 5 to 10 minute weekly review at 6:45 a.m. for Austin KLBJ Radio’s Morning Show; “Strategy Talk”, a 25 minute podcast with James F. Dunnigan which airs twice a month at StrategyPage.com; as well as various broadcasts for Pajamas TV.

 In 1999, Bay served as deputy commander of a Hurricane Mitch recovery operation in Guatemala.
 During the 1970s, Bay served four years on active duty in Germany and at Fort Hood in Texas.